oelna/microblog/README.md

 The entire design is inside a single theme file [microblog.css](microblog.css) and can be modified easily.
 The site HTML is pretty straightforward and should be easy to style.

 ATOM and JSON feeds are provided and rendered as static files when posting.

+If the PHP version on the server supports it, an XML-RPC interface is provided to enable posting from external apps, such as [Marsedit](https://redsweater.com/marsedit/).
+Please set an `app_token` in the config as secret to use with your username.
+If you don't set one, you have to use your login password to authenticate.

 The app requires at least PHP 5.5 and was tested on 8.1.
 It needs mbstring, curl and sqlite modules.
 For crossposting to twitter, the app uses code from [J7mbo/twitter-api-php](https://github.com/J7mbo/twitter-api-php)